haojian/NLP_Toolkit/readme.txt

 The biggest cost in this extraction is the regex matching.
 I revised the pattern regex for better performance for multiple time.
 You can check the details in the profiling directory.

+To improve the performance, I updated two design in this implementation: 1.
+String => Stringbuilder.
+2.

 /********************/